-9. Warrants
+8. Warrants

-The Company issued warrants to purchase 6,745 shares of common stock in 2018 in conjunction with convertible debt financing that have a redemption provision providing the holder the right to have the Company redeem all or any portion of the warrant (or shares it has converted into) at a purchase price equal to the fair market value of the shares as determined by the board of directors or an independent appraiser.
-As a result of this redemption provision, the warrants have been classified as a liability in the financial statements based on ASC 480 - Distinguishing Liabilities from Equity.
-These warrants have an exercise price of \$0.48 per share and a term of 10 years.
+The Company issued warrants to purchase 1,596 shares of common stock in 2018 in conjunction with convertible debt financing that have a redemption provision providing the holder the right to have the Company redeem all or any portion of the warrant (or shares it has converted into) at a purchase price equal to the fair market value of the shares as determined by the board of directors or an independent appraiser.
+As a result of this redemption provision, the warrants have been classified as a liability in the financial statements based on ASC 480.
+These warrants have an exercise price of \$14.40 per share and a term of 10 years.
 The warrants are marked to market each reporting period.
-The fair value is \$35,453 and \$70,283 at December 31, 2023 and 2022, respectively.
+The fair value was \$381 and \$35,453 at December 31, 2024 and 2023, respectively.